Quick overview

 Shared care in practice: How to do it?

-The key to making shared care work is to create a plan that defines exactly how care will be shared, but remains flexible enough to take into account the specific needs of the family.
+The key to making joint custody work is to create a plan that defines exactly how child care will be shared, but remains flexible enough to take into account the specific needs of the family.
 This plan should reflect the child’s schooling, leisure activities and allow for regular contact with both parents.

 Financial issues should be clearly resolved between the parents in advance.
 Although joint custody does not usually require the establishment of maintenance, it is a good idea to agree on how to pay for major expenses, such as education or health care.
 Parents may decide either to bear the costs together according to actual need or to agree on financial support from one of them.